noverzero/wordle-date/README.md

 Incidently, this package also contains a calculate function which can be used to calculate the number of days, hours, minutes, seconds, or other outputUnit (default is days) away from any set moment (default is Wordle #0 June 19, 2021), given any supplied moment.
 The elapsed time after the set moment will be represented as a positive number, while the elapsed time prior to the set moment will be represented as a negative number.

 Thank you for your installs, stars, pull requests, and love.
 Together we can make this the most mildly popular dating program since Ben Awad's vsinder.

+### Updates and Announcements
+Update: I now know that I don't need to run ```npm publish``` and issue a new version every time I update the README!
+Also, a few versions ago, I learned that I can test without publishing by using the ```npm link``` command.
+Sorry to anyone who discovered and installed this package shortly after its original publication and had to suffer through 8 versions of edits.
+I promise it will be a more pleasant developer experience moving forward.
+With that said, here's a related announcement.

+Announcement: at 7:00PM Mountain Time on 640 WD, the great Nick Busey and I will be giving this package a good once over, LIVE on his Twitch stream, with an eye for publishing a new version that should last for a while.
+Feel free to join with suggestions and comments.
+We might add a function ```toWordleWord``, which will...you guessed it...convert any date to its Wordle Word.
+Here's the <a href="https://www.twitch.tv/nickbusey/schedule" target="_blank">Link to the Live Stream schedule</a>

 ## Installation